iperezluis/Space-Shop/README.md

 Rename the field **.env.template** to **.env**

-## Fill database with thes command:
+## Fill database with this command:

 Request 'POST':